Registro: Culture

 Since 2009 the “Associação Cultural Nipo-Brasileira de Registro” has been promoting in the beginning of August an event that pays tribute and remembers the World War II consequencies to the Japanese population, trying to take the attention of their youth about how is so important to maintain the state of peace, the culture of peace.
-Inspired by the atomic bomb victims that were frown out by United States of America over two Japanese cities, with only 3 days of time space from the first one, Hiroshima and Nagasaki.
+Inspired by the atomic bomb victims that were dropped by the United States of America over two Japanese cities, with only 3 days of time space from the first one, Hiroshima and Nagasaki.
 Tooro means lantern of paper and nagashi means taking by the wind.

+Media

+In telecommunications, the city was served by Companhia de Telecomunicações do Estado de São Paulo until 1975, when it began to be served by Telecomunicações de São Paulo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.

+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).

 Transportation

 Registro is served by Alberto Bertelli Airport.